RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 ### Checks

-- Do you have a causal story, or at least a sub-section in the discussion that talks about causality and why you can not speak to it, or what you would do if you could?
+- Do you have a causal story, or at least a sub-section in the discussion that talks about causality and why you cannot speak to it, or what you would do if you could?

 ### FAQ